gsx95/moneypool/README.md

 This project is a quick alternative to PayPal's discontinued moneypool feature.
 Everyone with a personal PayPal account can use this stack to host their own moneypools.

-After creating a moneypool, whenever your friends includes a note starting with the moneypool's name when sending you PayPal funds, this tool automatically detects that the money belongs to the moneypool and displays the contributions nicely on your website.
+After creating a moneypool, whenever your friends includes a note starting with the moneypool's name when sending you PayPal funds, this tool automatically detects it and displays the contributions nicely on your website.

 ## Key Features

 * Easy moneypools
-  - friends can send you normal PayPal funds, they just need to let the "Note" field start with the moneypool's name.
+  - friends can send you normal PayPal funds, they just need to let the "Note" field start with the moneypool's name
-  - overview of every contributor and total sum
+  - overview of every contribution with name and amount
+  - displaying total sum of all contributions
+  - embedded paypal.me link with instructions on how to contribute

 * Easy, cheap and secure deployment
   - deployed in your AWS account